Instagram VP Kevin Weil joins board of social fitness app Strava

 Strava was founded in 2009 and has raised well over $40 million, including a $18.5 million Series D led by Sequoia in 2014.
 It’s recently been expanding the range of activity tracking gadgets it syncs with, and added a real-time safety feature so athletes can sweat with confidence out on the mean streets.

+Strava informed TechCrunch of Weil’s appointment over the weekend.
+He joins CEO Mark Gainey, co-founder Michael Horvath, Madrone Capital Partners’ Jamie McJunkin, Jackson Square Ventures’ Greg Gretsch, and serial entrepreneur and investor Ariel Poler on the board.

-Weil says he’s been a user for years and is actually running partners with its CEO Mark Gainey.
+Weil says he’s been a user for years and is actually running partners with its Gainey.
 He says “I’ve always been passionate about the idea that everyone can be an athlete if they want to be.”
 It’s a market the big athletics brands are trying to compete for.
 Asics bought FitnessKeeper last year, and Under Armour acquired Endomondo in 2015.

 But Strava isn’t trying to subtly sell people shoes.
 It’s sole purpose is to make exercise a social activity so its fun and people stick with it.
 Now it will have the expertise to make getting healthy more…viral.